Don't you think it's somewhat ironic

 But wasn’t up for a row

-Even though I’d have been right
+Even though I’d have been

 Against such an ignorant cow.